munificent/game-programming-patterns/book/state.markdown

 ## Finite State Machines to the Rescue

-In a fit of frustraction, you sweep everything off your desk except a pen and paper and start drawing a flowchart.
+In a fit of frustration, you sweep everything off your desk except a pen and paper and start drawing a flowchart.
 You draw a box for each thing the heroine can be doing: standing, jumping, ducking, and diving.
 When she can respond to a button press in one of those states, you draw an arrow from that box, label it with that button, and connect it to the state she changes to.

 <img src="images/state-flowchart.png"/>